 Bdellium Pink Bamboo Brush

-Round and dome-shaped make this one that can be used by people of all makeup levels.
+Round and dome-shaped make this one that people of all makeup levels can use.

 Too Faced Kabuki Brush

 This is pretty down the middle when it comes to price.
 It won’t break your bank but still isn’t the cheapest on the market.
-Remember readers, you get what you pay for.
+But, remember, readers, you get what you pay for.

 Mr. pink here is small enough to be clutch portable and comes with a convenient top!

-One of the most customers reviewed cosmetic items out there!
+One of the most customer-reviewed cosmetic items out there!